suchmememanyskill/super-umbrella/docs/about.md

 &nbsp;

 > [!NOTE|label:Credits]
-> **Flump, jerbear64, Phoenix, xGhostBoyx, Such Meme Many Skill, PhazonicRidley, emmo, dennthecafebabe, and oreo639.**
+> **Flump, jerbear64, Phoenix, xGhostBoyx, Such Meme Many Skill, PhazonicRidley, emmo, dennthecafebabe, Dax, and oreo639.**
 >
 > Thank you to [everyone else](https://github.com/nh-server/switch-guide/graphs/contributors) that contributed to the guide on GitHub, but special thanks to **noirscape**.